-A couple of summers ago, I wrote, about my latest project (a 1966 Plymouth Fury III) four our sister site, HotRodHotline.com.
+A couple of summers ago, I wrote about my latest project (a 1966 Plymouth Fury III) for our sister site, HotRodHotline.com.

 The Fury was my first attempt at “low-and-slow” and was acquired largely as a knee-jerk reaction to my girlfriend having been in a very bad car accident early that spring.

-Everything “fast” was sold so that she’d feel more comfortable with my car hobby/addiction and since pretty much everything I owned up until that point had some type of snorting, angry V8 underhood, I wanted to find something I thought she’d be more comfortable riding around in on the weekends.
-Turns out a giant tin can with only lap belts, drum brakes, no climate-control system, and questionable handling doesn’t really qualify as the kind of car that tickles the fancy of a woman that’s recently needed to be extricated from her car by a bunch of guys in rescue gear wielding the “Jaws-of-Life”.
+Everything “fast” was sold so that she’d feel more comfortable with my car hobby/addiction, and since pretty much everything I owned up until that point had some type of snorting, angry V8 underhood, I wanted to find something I thought she’d be more comfortable riding around in on the weekends.
+Turns out a giant tin can with only lap belts, drum brakes, no climate-control system and questionable handling doesn’t really qualify as the kind of car that tickles the fancy of a woman who’s recently needed to be extricated from her car by a bunch of guys in rescue gear wielding the “Jaws-of-Life.”

 After getting the Fury out of winter hibernation, I took a hard look at the fact that in two summers with the big Plymouth, my girlfriend had ridden in the car four times and driven it once.
 That single pass behind the wheel pretty much killed any possibility of her ever getting in the car again.
 So with this summer logging in as the third in a row without a truly quick car (her Honda Accord should not be the fastest horse in the stable), a little bit of distance between the accident and today, and my 40th birthday approaching at the end of the year, I decided I should do what any red-blooded, soon-to-be-officially-middle-aged American male in my position would do: Buy a muscle or sports car and get back to the stuff I like!